pygame/pygame/docs/reST/ref/rect.rst

    .. method:: collideobjectsall

-      | :sl:`test if all rectangles of an object in a list intersect`
+      | :sl:`test if all objects in a list intersect`
+      | :sg:`collideobjectsall(rect_list) -> objects`
-      | :sg:`collideobjectsall(list, key=None) -> objects`
+      | :sg:`collideobjectsall(obj_list, key=func) -> objects`

       Returns a list of all the objects that contain rectangles that collide with the Rect.
-If no intersecting rectangles are found, an empty list is returned.
+If no intersecting objects are found, an empty list is returned.

-      TODO describe key=
+      If key is given, then it should be a method taking an object from the list as input and returning a rect like object e.g. ``lambda obj: obj.rectangle``.
+      If an object has multiple attributes of type Rect then key could return one of them.

+      .. versionadded:: 2.1.3

       .. ## Rect.collideobjectsall ##